In this article

 There are several resources available when you’re looking for a job as a CFE. the ACFE has a members-only job board, and several national recruiting agencies post listings.
 As an ACFE member you could network with other members or look into local financial institutions, state government agencies or credit agencies.

-Am I a good candidate for the job?
+Am I a good candidate ?

 - Accounting companies